Sometimes sextortion scams are real. But most often they’re not.

 In 2019, 86-year-old Chicago woman signed up online with a popular café chain to get a free bagel on her birthday.
 Immediately afterwards she began receiving emails notifying her that she was recorded watching porn on her computer.
 And if she wanted to obtain the recording and prevent it from going viral she would have to fork over the equivalent of $1,400 in bitcoin.
 The woman barely knew how to operate her computer, and, therefore, knew it was a scam.

 It turned out that the café chain’s website had been hacked.
 The hacker walked off with the names and contact information of as many as 10,000 customers.
-And the scammer can contact each and every one of them.
+And the scammer could contact each and every one of them.

 If you think you’ve been the victim of a sextortion scam, contact the fund recovery experts at MyChargeBack.